top of page

 ABOUT

-After entering Unge Talenter, a program for young and talented musicians at Barratt Due Institute of Music in Oslo, she started studying with Einar Steen-Nøkleberg.
+When she was eight years old, she was admitted to Unge Talenter, a program for young and talented musicians at Barratt Due Institute of Music in Oslo, and started studying with Einar Steen-Nøkleberg.
 In 2018 she completed her Artist Diploma (Diplomstudiet) at the Norwegian Academy of Music, together with a masters degree in Music Performance at the Guildhall School of Music and Drama.

-Some of the festivals Julie has participated in are Oslo Chamber Music Festival, Oxford Philomusica Piano Festival, Beijing International Music Festival and Academy, International Summer Academy Mozarteum, Hardanger Musikkfest, Trondheim Kammermusikkfestival.
+Her festival appearances include Oslo Chamber Music Festival, Oxford Philomusica Piano Festival, Beijing International Music Festival and Academy, International Summer Academy Mozarteum, Hardanger Musikkfest, Trondheim Kammermusikkfestival and Valdres sommersymfoni.

 Portrett-H5.jpg